 Careful advance assessment, planning, and consultation is needed, to minimise as far as possible the risk of potential statutory and contractual claims, to avoid jeopardising the potential enforceability of restrictive covenants, and to limit damage to employee morale and to the club’s (or business’s) reputation in the market.
 Simply making changes around the employee and hoping they won’t notice, rarely works.

-David Fisher and Zeinab Harb specialise in employment and partnership law and have a particular interest in football club related employment issues.
+David Fisher specialises in employment and partnership law and have a particular interest in football club related employment issues.